Bell Bowl Prairie: Impacts: Midfield Air Cargo Development

 In November 2019, the Chicago Rockford International Airport wrapped up an environmental approval process for a planned expansion of the airport, including a one million square foot cargo facility, aircraft taxiways and truck parking areas, roads, and stormwater detention facilities to accommodate the new impervious surfaces.
 Most of Bell Bowl Prairie was planned to be destroyed as part of this development effort.

 Airport construction was halted until November 1st, 2021 due to the documented presence of the federally Endangered rusty patched bumble bee (Bombus affinis).
 Other Threatened and Endangered species known to occur at Bell Bowl Prairie include the black-billed cuckoo (Coccyzus erythropthalmus), large-flowered beardtongue (Penstemon grandiflorus), and the prairie dandelion (Nothocalais cuspidata).
 The Environmental Assessment inventory did not include these species in the findings.
 The inventory was conducted in late August.
 Large-flowered beardtongue and prairie dandelion flower in the spring.
 The rusty patched bumble bee was similarly not documented in the 2019 Environmental Assessment.

 Environmental organizations, ecologists, and conservationists began working to stop construction within the prairie area.
-They argued that the airport can redesign the expansion plan without impacting the high quality prairie.
+They argued that the airport could redesign the expansion plan without impacting the high quality prairie.
 John White, Illinois ecologist and designer of the Illinois Natural Areas Inventory in the 1970s, stated that transplanting the prairie to another location is not a viable method to mitigate the impact.
 According to state botanist Paul Marcum, "If you try to dig it up, it will fall apart".

-On October 26th, 2021, the Natural Land Institute filed a lawsuit, asking for an emergency injunction prevent destruction of the prairie, which was scheduled for the following Monday.
-On October 28th, the airport issued a statement that construction within the prairie will be on hold until March 2022, after which construction is scheduled to begin again.
+On October 26, 2021, the Natural Land Institute filed a lawsuit, asking for an emergency injunction prevent destruction of the prairie, which was scheduled for the following Monday.
+On October 28, the airport issued a statement that construction within the prairie would be on hold until March 2022, after which construction was scheduled to begin again.

 In March 2022, the Federal Aviation Administration stated construction would continue to be on pause until June 1st, 2022.

 In March 2023, the Federal Aviation Administration published a "Written Reevaluation" of the project, claiming that the proposed construction activities were "not expected to result in adverse effects to" the rusty patched bumble bee, allowing the project to move forward.

-A portion of the highest quality part of the prairie was bulldozed on March 9th, 2023 for the construction of an access road.
+A portion of the highest quality part of the prairie was bulldozed on March 9, 2023, for the construction of an access road.
 Local conservation and land management agencies plan to conduct a "joint sod rescue" in order to salvage some of the remaining plants and soil for transplanting at a nearby preserve.